-At the December 18, 2020 and January 7, 2021 meetings of our Board of Directors and the Compensation Committee, overall corporate performance and relative achievement of the corporate goals for the prior year are assessed.
-The relative achievement of each goal is assessed and quantified and the summation of the individual components results in a corporate goal rating, expressed as percentages.
-The Compensation Committee then approves the final disbursement of salary increases, cash bonuses and option or restricted stock grants.
+At the December 17, 2021 meeting of our Board of Directors and the Compensation Committee, overall corporate performance and relative achievement of the corporate goals for the prior year were assessed.
+The relative achievement of each goal was assessed and quantified and the summation of the individual components results in a corporate goal rating, expressed as percentages.
+The Compensation Committee then approved the final disbursement of salary increases, cash bonuses and option or restricted stock grants.

-The Compensation Committee looks to the CEOs performance assessments of the other NEOs and his recommendations regarding a performance rating for each, as well as input from the other members of our Board of Directors.
-These recommendations may be adjusted by the Compensation Committee prior to finalization.
-For the Chief Executive Officer, the Compensation Committee evaluates his performance, taking into consideration input from the other members of our Board of Directors, and considers the achievement of overall corporate objectives by both the Chief Executive Officer specifically and the Company generally.
-The CEO is not present during the Compensation Committee's deliberations regarding his compensation.
+The Compensation Committee looked to the CEOs performance assessments of the other NEOs and his recommendations regarding a performance rating for each, as well as input from the other members of our Board of Directors.
+These recommendations may have been adjusted by the Compensation Committee prior to finalization.
+For the Chief Executive Officer, the Compensation Committee evaluated his performance, taking into consideration input from the other members of our Board of Directors, and considered the achievement of overall corporate objectives by both the Chief Executive Officer specifically and the Company generally.
+The CEO was not present during the Compensation Committee's deliberations regarding his compensation.